 The low profile sights were designed to mitigate the issue of sights catching on a holster.
-With black on black low profile front and rear sights, shooters may have difficulty finding proper sight alignment and sight picture.
+With black on black low profile front and rear sights, shooters may have difficulty finding proper sight alignment and sight pictures.

 This and many other Windicators commonly get modifications with an easy do-it-yourself solution.
 A small drop of white nail polish on the front sight provides all the contrast you need to achieve sight alignment.

 Another way to do this is with high visibility or glow-in-the-dark colors as well.

 After shooting 2500 rounds through it in one year with a variety of ammunition, there has not been a noticeable impact on operability.
 If anything, some cheaper ammunition did burn dirty, causing a larger than the normal gas cloud.

 This simply highlights the importance of maintaining a clean firearm, as shooting cheaper ammunition can cause a significant carbon build-up if left unchecked.